cedadev/cci-vocabularies/README.md

 Representation of ESA CCI vocabularies in SKOS and OWL

+**Latest Update 30/05/2025** This repository is now `pre-built` before being updated in rancher.
+To update this repository, make any changes to data files as normal, then run the `cci-vocab` command.
+This will auto-generate all necessary static webpages based on your changes.
+You can then recommit the `app/` folder which contains those newly built files, as well as your other changes.
+Once these changes have all been committed, the repository can be redeployed on the Kubernetes staging cluster by going to `gitlab.ceda.ac.uk/cedadev/cci-vocab-server` and updating the commit hash used by the Dockerfile.

+Alternatively for a more standardised deployment regiment, create a git release at `github.com/cedadev/cci-vocabularies`, following the format vX.Y.Z where:
+- Z is for small bug fixes/typos/syntax issues
+- Y is for added content (new entries in spreadsheets etc.)
+- X is for 'version-breaking' changes, eg the addition of a brand new facet or a whole new page of links.

+The release tag can then be used in place of a commit hash in the Dockerfile for both `vocab` and `triplestore`.
+See the Gitlab repo for more details on deployment to Kubernetes.
+(Note: Deployment to OTC in 2025 will be a manual process - see the `gitlab.ceda.ac.uk/cci-odp/otc-helm-charts` repo for details.)

 The script `cci-vocab` generates the CCI vocabularies from a series of `xlsx` documents.
 The output is various representations of the vocabularies including html pages.